Rheyhan/Proyek-TSA/README.md

 [![Python3](https://img.shields.io/badge/language-Python3-red)](https://www.python.org/downloads/)
 ![haha](https://img.shields.io/badge/status-on_progress%20%F0%9F%9A%A7-yellow)

-This app's subjected for jakarta flood prediction model
+This app's subjected for jakarta flood prediction model.

-Dukun Hujan™ is a **DNN Model** to predict flood on specific area in Jakarta
+Dukun Hujan™ is a **DNN Model** to predict flood on specific area in Jakarta.

 Disclaimer: **FOR EDUCATIONAL PURPOSE ONLY!
 The contributors do not assume any responsibility for the use of this model.
 We don't claim for the misuse of this app.**